maxfischer2781/include/docs/source/bootstrap.rst

 **Environment Variable** :py:envvar:`PY_INCLUDE_DISABLE`
     A list of include types to disable.
     Types are indicated by their module name, such as ``files`` for the ``include.files`` type.
-    Multiple types are delimited by commas, with optional whitespace.
+    Multiple types may be delimited by commas, with optional whitespace.
     For example, the list ``files, encoded`` disables imports from files and encoded source.

 **Code Interface** :py:func:`include.disable` and :py:func:`include.enable`
     Functions to disable or enable individual include types.
-    Types are indicated by a variety of identifiers, see :py:meth:`~.DisabledIncludeTypes.disable`.
+    Types may be indicated by a variety of identifiers.
+    See :py:meth:`~.DisabledIncludeTypes.disable` for details.

 Bootstrapping Mechanism